Mathurkarishma/google-word-count/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

 To get a local copy up and running, download the `google-frequency.py` and the text input files, `Google_June1999.txt`, `Google_Mar2009.txt`, and `Google_Oct2019.txt` into the same folder.
-Then run the code in an IDE software, such as IDLE, or in Command Prompt.
+Then run the code in an IDE software, such as IDLE.

 <!-- USAGE EXAMPLES -->
 ## Usage

-Using the `Google_Mar2009.txt` file in IDLE will output:
+Using the `Google_Mar2009.txt` file in IDLE will output _(only showing the top 10)_:

 <img src="images/Mar2009.JPG" alt="Mar2009">